martinwheatman/JusTalk/README.md

 Just Talk - A Vocal Web Driver

 Just Talk is a keyword interpreter which is directed at Web intereaction.
+In many ways is it like SHRDLU, but interacting with the web rather than a world of blocks.
 Specifically, interaction with the Document Object Model.
 This means that it is not necessarily interacting with the web page HTML, but with the document as built.